mattvenn/multi_project_tools/README.md

     ./multi_tool.py --project 0 --copy-gds  --create-openlane-config --duplicate 16 --force-delete

+* Caravel was commit b228c6a0d557dbeaf90aed0ec0ae585d03a531bc on git@github.com:mattvenn/caravel-mph
+* OpenLANE was mpw-one-b tag

 ## TODO

 * test with vga_clock - as it uses .hex files. will probably break the include system